bolinocroustibat/discogs-tag-updater/README.md

 For each track found, you'll be prompted to confirm whether you want to add it to your playlist.

 ## TODO

-### Discogs Tag Updater
-- Add feature to rename local files from ID3 tags
-- Add a main menu to ask the user what they want to do:
-  - Update tags
-  - Rename files
-  - Both

 ### Common Improvements
 - Ask user for local path if not provided in `config.toml` for: